ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 Once you know the width of your tile in meters, divide it by the number of cells along x (400 cells in the example above) to get an idea of the re-sampled real-world resolution of your model and its scale.
 This [Help file](https://docs.google.com/document/d/1GlggZ47xER9N85Qls_MiE1jNuihlYEZnFFSVZtX8bKU/pub) goes into the interplay of these parameters in the section: _Understanding the linkage of tile size, tile number, source DEM resolution and 3D print resolution_

+- "use_geo_coords": default: null.
+    - "UTM" will use meter based UTM x/y coordinates for all generated coordinates instead of mm within your buildplate).
+See [this](http://blog.touchterrain.org/2020/03/exporting-terrain-models-with-real.html) for some background).
+    - "centered" will set the UTM origin to the center of the full tile, to work with [BlenderGIS](https://github.com/domlysz/BlenderGIS)

-## Server folder
+## Server version

-(Note: depending on the type of server we may have a dockerized version available ...)
+All server related files are in `touchterrain/server`

-Running `TouchTerrain_app.py` starts a server module (service) which will be run inside Apache.
+Running `TouchTerrain_app.py` starts a Flask server module, which will be run inside Apache.
+Contact us if you want a dockerized Gunicorn version).
-Modify the ansiable script to set up the server.
 The server creates a webpage, through which the user inputs the area selection and print parameters.

-The server presents users with `index.html`, which can be styled to suit your needs, provided the various input dialogs and JavaScript remain.
+The server presents users with `index.html` (in templates), which can be styled to suit your needs, provided the various input dialogs and JavaScript remain.

-index.html contain the standard Google Analytics tracking boilerplate code at the top.
-By default it has a bogus tracking id ('UA-XXXXXXXX'), so tracking doesn't work.
-If you want to activate it, you need to set up your own Google Analytics (https://www.google.com/analytics/web/#home) and use your own UA- tracking code instead.

-touchterrain_config.py contains server specific config settings:
+config.py contains server specific config settings:
 - NUM_CORES:  0 means: use all cores, 1 means: use only 1 core (usefull for debugging)
 - MAX_CELLS: if the raster has more cells than this number, tempfiles are used instead of memory during the later stages of processing.
 This is slower but less memory intensive than assembling the entire zip file in memory alone.
 - MAX_CELLS_PERMITED: if the number of cells is bigger than this number, processing is not started.
 This help to prevents jobs that are so big that the server would start thrashing.
 It is, however, just a heuristic.
 Recommeded practice is to start a job and see if virtual memory (swapspace) is used and to lower MAX_CELLS_PERMITED until this does not happen.

-## Common folder
+- GOOGLE_ANALYTICS_TRACKING_ID is the Google Analytics tracking id that gets inlined into index.html.
+By default it's our GA id, so be sure to change this to yours or set it to 'UA-XXXXXXXX' to disable tracking.

-The `common` directory contains files used by both the standalone and server apps.
+The `touchterrain/common` directory contains files used by both, the standalone and server versions.